zordicom/crisp_controllers/docs/getting_started.md

 1. Add `--help` to check other parameters to pass to the record function.

 The script is interactive.
-It will:
-- First ask to choose the desired configuration files for the recording
+It will first ask to choose the desired configuration files for the recording and then allow you to record episodes interactively.
+There are two recording methods currently available:

-- Allow you to record episodes interactively using the keyboard
+- `keyboard` (default): It allows you to record episodes using the keyboard with the keys
+    - __r__(ecord start/stop) an episode,
+    - __d__(elete episode) after recording a failed episode,
+    - __s__(ave episode) after recording a succesful episode,
+    - __q__(uit) after finishing.
+- `ros`: It uses the topic `recording_state` to catch `String` ROS2 messages to follow the same recording workflow as the keyboard.
+    With this you can implement custom recording devices to control the recording workflow

+    ??? example "Using the FR3 pilot buttons of Franka Robotics as a recording device" In our lab, we use the buttons of the leader robot as a recording device with the [franka-buttons](https://github.com/nakama-lab/franka-buttons) repository.
+        The following script uses the circle, cross, check and up buttons as a record, delete, save and quit commands respectively:
+        ```py
+        TODO
+        ```

 After this, you can visualize the episodes with rerun visualizer and LeRobot utils:
 ```sh